Homeworking – has its time come?

 In 2001, Bill Gates said that he used video conferencing only three or four times a year, mainly because of scheduling and cost issues.
 How different things look today.
 As video calling technology has improved in quality and cost-effectiveness, so has the level of adoption, and this has not only resulted in more online collaboration, but also a boom in home and flexible working.
 In 2008, there were just over 880,000 people working mainly from home (source: ONS Labour Force Survey).
 In 2019 that figure had risen to around 1.7 million (source: ONS Annual Population Survey).

 The Coronavirus crisis has upped that figure dramatically in the short term.
 But will there be a lasting effect?
 Will companies finally look seriously at new ways of working?
 Will employees find they’re more productive at home and can achieve a better work-life balance?
+As ever, the game changer is technology.
+For home working to be viable in the longer term, it won’t be enough for employees to rely on their home broadband and personal devices.
+Employers will need to put in place effective, reliable remote working solutions.

 The magic of VoIP